freedom-trail-realty-school-inc/pytest-flask/README.rst

 |PyPI version| |conda-forge version| |Python versions| |Documentation status|

+Forked to run socketio's server rather than app.run for websocket tests.

 An extension of `pytest <http://pytest.org/>`__ test runner which provides a set of useful tools to simplify testing and development of the Flask extensions and applications.